mvuckovic70/instaffo_task/README.md

 - **requirements.txt**:
   - Lists all the Python dependencies required to run the project.
 Used to set up the environment quickly.

+# Instructions for usage (Windows)

+git clone https://<PAT>@github.com/mvuckovic70/instaffo_task.git (replace PAT with secret token provided by mail) cd instaffo_task python -m venv venv venv/Scripts/activate pip install -r requirements.txt python scripts/search.py

+# Note:

+Within searc.py script, there is an exampple of talents and job dicts for usage.
+This is for demo purposes only.
+For production usage, more suitable approach would using some api (flask or fastapi).